Cameron Aiello Dodd

 Bitwise Battle is a wholly original board game I designed and prototyped.

 This game pits 2-3 players against each other as they manipulate a string of digital binary using real 'bitwise operations'.
-Reviews include "Even as an artist, I can get into this!" and "Makes me WANT to do my homework!"
-Bitwise Battle is not currently available online, but it will be in the future!

 You're Fired!